sherwynds/COVID-Dash/README.md

 # COVID-Dash
 📉 A Flask/Bokeh dashboard for COVID-19 data in Canada

-Our lives have all been structurally and materially altered by the global pandemic.
+Our lives have been structurally and materially altered by the global pandemic in one way or another.
 Interested in analyzing the growth rate of the novel coronavirus, I built a web app to calculate and track the increase in total coronavirus cases by province in Canada.
 It pulls JSON data from [https://api.covid19api.com/](https://api.covid19api.com/).

 Check out the link to the live web app, or clone this repository, run `pip install -r requirements.txt` and then `flask run`.